Continuing education online courses in Preventative Hand Hygiene.

 Course Format: Study the online linked resources and lectures that you can use anytime 24/7.
 Watch the linked video and view the two slide shows linked in the reference section.
 One multi-choice test.

 Course Developers and Instructors: R. Klimes, PhD, MPH (John Hopkins U), author of articles on infection control and hygiene.
-Heather Hawkins, DMD (Nova Southeastern U), specialist in infection control.
+Heather Hawkins, DMD (Nova Southeastern U), educator in infection control.

 Course Time: About three hours for online study, test taking with course evaluation feedback, and certificate printing.